 We want to raise the attention to the kind of chemicals or invasive species that we spread around when we swim: our sunscreen, our gear’s fabric or material, etc.

-▸ Always apply only biodegradable reef safe sunscreens.
+▸ Always apply only biodegradable reef-safe sunscreens.
 Why?
 Because it has been found that our chemicals in sunscreen can awaken coral viruses.
-The coral then becomes sick and expel their life-giving algae.
+The coral then becomes sick and expels their life-giving algae.
 Without these algae, the coral “bleaches” (turns white), and often dies.

-▸ Reading the label of a sunscreen is not enough as we have found many ‘supposedly’ reef safe sunscreens containing culprit ingredients.
+▸ Reading the label of sunscreen is not enough as we have found many ‘supposedly’ reef-safe sunscreens containing culprit ingredients.
 Here are a few of the compounds that can cause coral bleaching even at low levels (and therefore to avoid at all cost):

 ✗ 4-Methylbenzylidine Camphor